thinkst/canarytokens-docker/README.md

 We are going to track some new features/additions here so that it is quick and easy to see what has been recently added.

 - we have moved the "What's new?" to Github Discussions.
-Go check it.
+Check it out [here](https://github.com/thinkst/canarytokens-docker/discussions).

 - we now have the capability of sending error logs to a webhook of your choice, hopefully alerting you or your team to the failures as opposed to these errors only living in a log file.